Upcoming Event: A Night to Remember

 PURPOSE

-Our stated purpose is to establish, maintain and operate a premier science museum to serve the community by providing a learning center to study Aerospace Science and other related topics.
+Our stated purpose is to establish, maintain, and operate a premier science museum to serve the community by providing a learning center for studying Aerospace Science and related topics.
 We will endeavor to educate and inspire the youth, enlighten the population and entertain its seniors.
-We will acquire, restore, preserve and protect NADC related items and archives.
-We will do these things in an ethical, fiscally responsible and ecologically sensible manner.
+We will acquire, restore, preserve, and protect NADC-related items and archives.
+We will do these things in an ethical, fiscally responsible, and ecologically sensible manner.

 WE HAVE SIX PRIMARY OBJECTIVES